php-amqplib/RabbitMqBundle/README.md

         enable_logger: true
 ```

-If you would like you can also treat logging from queues with different handlers in monolog, by referencing channel "phpamqplib"
+If you would like you can also treat logging from queues with different handlers in monolog, by referencing channel `phpamqplib`.

 ### RPC or Reply/Response ###